Trump: Japanese mogul pledges $50 billion US investment

 In October, SoftBank announced that it would establish a $25 billion fund for technology investments that could grow to $100 billion.
 SoftBank said it signed an agreement with a fund run by the government of Saudi Arabia and other investors.
-Japanese media said the planned $50 billion investment would come from that fund.
-Softbank spokesman Matthew Nicholson declined to say if it would provide the money for the U.S. investments.
+Softbank spokesman Matthew Nicholson declined to comment on whether this fund would provide the money for the U.S. investments.

-SoftBank also owns Britain’s ARM Holdings.
+In addition to Sprint, SoftBank owns Britain’s ARM Holdings.
 ARM is known as an innovator in the “internet of things,” and in technology used in smartphones.
 It also sells the Pepper human-shaped companion robot for homes and businesses, and runs a solar energy business in Japan.
 The company, founded in 1981, also has within its investment empire financial technology and ride-booking services.

 Arbel reported from New York.
 AP technology writer Michael Liedtke contributed to this report from San Francisco.